top of page

 FAQs

-When will this be on the ballot?
+When will Measure 26-243 be on the ballot?

 May 2024.
 Ballots must be postmarked or placed in a dropbox by 8pm, May 21.

-Why is this happening now?
+Why is the District referring this measure to the ballot now?

-How were the projects selected?
+How were the proposed projects selected?

 What is a levee?

 A levee is an extended natural or artificial mound of earth that reroutes the flow of water.
 Many levees are made of sand and silt.
 Levees were constructed by the federal government and local communities throughout the 20th century to prevent rivers from flooding cities, agricultural, and industrial areas.
-In the greater Portland area, our levees were designed early in the 20th century to operate as one system, along with ditches, culverts, and pump stations, to collect or divert rain and runoff and keep the 24,000-acre managed floodplain next to the Columbia River dry year-round.
+In the greater Portland area, levees were designed early in the 20th century to operate as one system, along with ditches, culverts, and pump stations, to collect or divert rain and runoff and keep the 13,000-acre managed floodplain next to the Columbia River dry year-round.
 Today, the managed floodplain is densely developed with homes, businesses, highways, and the PDX airport.
 The levee system that protects the floodplain from flooding is now over 100 years old and no longer meets federal standards.

 Restoring wetlands, stream channels, and other natural areas in the floodplain provides natural flood protection.
 Natural flood management strategies are an established practice in engineering manuals from the Army Corps of Engineers, recommended by FEMA, and actively deployed by flood agencies around the world.